Kinvey/stats-logger/README.md

 * `statsMap` A JSON object containing keys indicating the name of the stats in stats-logger, mapped to the values of StackDriver custom metrics

+### Prometheus

+The PrometheusDriver backend exposes the stats to Prometheus polls

+Backend Options
+* `port` - port to expose to prometheus, default 9091
+* `sameProcess` - whether to listen for metrics in the same process or fork a worker, default `true` same process